sergiolepore/Cation/README.md

 })
 ```

 Sweet, isn't it?
 Just remember: you can use whatever you want as an argument.
-But if you need an argument that is a registered service in Cation, you need to reference it by using a string like "@MyRegisteredService".
+But if you need an argument that is a registered resource in Cation, you need to reference it by using a string like "@MyRegisteredResource".

-**Q**: What if I need, in fact, an argument that is a string and starts with the `@` character **but it's not a service reference**?
+**Q**: What if I need, in fact, an argument that is a string and starts with the `@` character **but it's not a resource reference**?

 **A:** You can escape it with _double backslashes_.

 ```js